miladezzat/system-monitoring/README.md

 | `temperature` | `boolean`                             | `false` | Enable system temperature monitoring (only on Linux/Windows).|
 | `logs`        | `{ path: string, keyword?: string }`  | `null`  | Fetch logs from a specified file, optionally filtered by keyword. |
 | `responseTime`| `boolean`                             | `false` | Track response time for each request.                      |

+## Contributing
+Contributions are welcome!
+If you have any bug reports, suggestions, or feature requests, please open an issue on GitHub.

+**To contribute:**
+1. Fork the repository
+2. Create a new feature branch (`git checkout -b feature/new-feature`)
+3. Commit your changes (`git commit -m 'Add new feature'`)
+4. Push to the branch (`git push origin feature/new-feature`)
+5. Create a new Pull Request

+Make sure to follow the [Contributor Covenant Code of Conduct](./CONTRIBUTER.md) when participating in the project.